kamach16/RecruitmentTest_IntoTheUnknown/README.md

 The application includes a pathfinding system, a random map generation system triggered via a UI button during runtime, and two buttons for deploying allies and enemies on the map.
 It also features character integration (attacking and moving across the map) and a free-look camera.

+For pathfinding, I used the **Breadth-First Search (BFS)** algorithm because the grid consists of tiles with uniform movement cost.
+In this case, BFS guarantees the shortest path and is simpler and faster than more general algorithms such as A*.

 ---

 ## ⚙️ Features